lightyrs/FaceBook-Hunter/README.md

 - Works on all platforms.

 # How does it work?
-- FacebookHunter uses a public generated API key and API secret for Facebook Graph API v.1.0 which allows FacebookHunter to generate a personal private user token that allows us to get all kind of information about Facebook Friends even if they mark their data as 'Only Me'.
+- FacebookHunter uses a public generated API key and API secret for Facebook Graph API v.1.0 which generates a personal private user token that allows you to get all kind of information about Facebook friends even if they mark their data as 'Only Me'.

 # Installation
 - git clone https://github.com/JaniniRami07/Facebook-Hunter